2005 Algerian national reconciliation referendum

 A national reconciliation referendum was held in Algeria on 29 September 2005.
-The referendum was held on a Charter for Peace and National Reconciliation which had been drawn up to try to bring closure to the Algerian Civil War.
-The official results showed an overwhelming vote in favour on a high turnout.
+The referendum was held to vote on adopting the Charter for Peace and National Reconciliation which had been drawn up to try to bring closure to the Algerian Civil War.
+The official results showed an overwhelming vote in favour amid a high turnout.

 Background

 The Algerian Civil War, which had begun in 1991 after the military cancelled the 1991 National Assembly elections to prevent Islamists from winning, had led to at least 150,000 people dying by 2005.
 Since the late 1990s violence had been declining and the government of President Abdelaziz Bouteflika began drawing up plans for an amnesty for both members of the military and Islamists.

 The Charter for Peace and National Reconciliation that was produced would offer an amnesty to anyone who had taken part in the civil war unless they had taken part in rapes, mass murders or public bombings.
 The charter removed any blame to the state for the events of the civil war and prevented any leaders of the Islamist rebels from re-entering politics in Algeria.
 It also provided for compensation to be given to the families of the dead and those who disappeared during the civil war.